khusanov-m/vue-course/README.md

 # Vue course exploration

-Each folder contain scripts related to the topic on folder title
+Each folder contain scripts related to the topic on folder title and inlude practice, answers for asignment and projects done with Vuejs